Othernet-Project/chainable-validators/README.rst

 ====================

-This package contains a set of simple functions to facilitate creation of chainable validator methods for developing data validation schemas.
+This package contains a set of simple functions to facilitate creation of chainable validator methods for developing data validation schemata.

 Although it provides a few validation function, it's main purpose is extensibility.